bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Above's no code logic agents enable CRUD, business logic and real-time analytics without having to learn anything.
-Our tech puts logic right with the data, like a spreadsheet, so computations are instantaneous.
+Our tech puts logic right with the data, like a spreadsheet, so manipulations and computations are instant.
 And you can use [parallel and in-memory processing options](https://www.abovecomp.com/faq) to crunch massive real time,
           disparate data and execute sophisticated calculations and AI.
         actions: []